dolcezza-ua/WebService_testing/Web_Services_1.md

-# Solution of Task 1
+# Solution to Task 1

 `WS_1` - 162.55.220.72:5011